john-pachec0/Monitor/PRIVACY_POLICY.md

 ### Deletion
 - Delete individual thoughts: Swipe left on any thought in the Archive
-- Delete all data: Uninstall the app (Settings → General → iPhone Storage → Untwist → Delete App)
+- Delete all data: Uninstall the app (Settings → General → iPhone Storage → Monitor → Delete App)
 - Once deleted, data cannot be recovered (we don't have backups)

 ### Export (Coming in v1.1)